 How to Clean a Coffee Grinder the Right Way

 If you are a coffee lover, you surely know that when it comes to the taste of coffee, several factors play an essential role.
-Besides having a good coffee machine, it is maybe even more important to have a coffee grinder.
+Besides having a good coffee machine, a coffee grinder may be even more important.
 If the coffee grinder is not well-maintained, oils and small particles will cling to every nook and cranny of the grinder.
-Over time, it will affect the grinder's performance.
+Over time, it will affect the grinder’s performance.
 Also, many people use grinders, not only for coffee but for spices, too.
-If you don’t clean it the right way and often, your coffee will develop a poor taste over time.
+If you don’t clean it properly and often, your coffee will develop a poor taste over time.

 There are a few different ways when it comes to how to clean a coffee grinder.
 First, let’s take a look at how to clean blade grinders.
 Although they are not created mainly for coffee, many people use them to brew their favorite morning drink.

 To clean a blade grinder, take around 20-30 grams of uncooked rice; make sure it’s dry and put it in the grinder.
 Turn on the grinder and let it run until the rice becomes very small, like a powder.
 Then, just dump the rice powder, unplug the grinder, and wipe it with a damp towel.
 Repeat this process every time you think that your grinder needs cleaning to make it perfectly clean.

 However, blade grinders are not ideal machines for grinding coffee.
 The main reason is that they produce uneven grounds.
 That’s why people prefer to use conical burr grinders.
 They work on a slightly different principle and provide a much more consistent grind size than blade grinders.
 Instead of having blades that chop the coffee beans, they have a fixture of inner and outer burr.
 The distance between the inner and outer burr will affect the grind size.
 Cleaning burr grinders may vary by model, but the process is similar for every device.

 How to Clean the Hopper